Festival of Sound

-Since 2020, the festival has been more substantially supported by various funding bodies, and has attempted an expansive and eclectic curation which attempts to create contexts for radically different perspectives on sounding and listening to co-exist, or engage in agonistic exchanges or fertile cross-pollations of sorts.
+Since 2020, the festival has been more substantially supported by various funding bodies, and has attempted an expansive and eclectic curation which attempts to create contexts for radically different perspectives on sounding and listening to co-exist, or engage in agonistic exchanges.
 The festival hopes to have an active role in realising the full potential of exploratory sound practices in Western Australia whilst continuing to nurture international connections, predominantly via attending to artists based in the Indo-Pacific region.
 In 2021, the festival was supported by an extensive program of online commissions, including the collaboration Where and how to gather with Liquid Architecture, the NotNotMusic platform, and four new digital albums on the Tone List label.

-A YouTube playlist of past Audible Edge festival performances is available here; documentation from 2021 is forthcoming.
+A YouTube playlist of past Audible Edge festival performances for which the artists have given sharing permission is available here.